I am not a bowel cancer patient. I was however, a wife and carer of a bowel cancer patient, my husband Dean.

 There was one factor alone that allowed us to take this path and it’s something I encourage anyone to research and explore.
 Dean and I had a Critical Illness/ Life insurance policy.
 And, due to the nature of his metastatic disease, the policy paid out without hesitation.
 The ironic thing is that Dean was insured for more than me because he was deemed healthier at the time of assessment 2 years prior.
 Sure it was just a tick a box application, but the irony isn’t lost on us.

-Our journey has been close to 3 years.
+Our journey lasted just over 3 years.
 It’s included

 - Microwave liver ablation